parrt/msds501/README.md

 *I reserve the right to change projects until the day they are assigned.*

-**Grading standards**.
+### Grading standards

 I consider an **A** grade to be above and beyond what most students have achieved.
 A **B** grade is an average grade for a student or what you could call "competence" in a business setting.
 A **C** grade means that you either did not or could not put forth the effort to achieve competence.
 Below **C** implies you did very little work or had great difficulty with the class compared to other students.

+### Honorlock

+All tests use **HonorLock** via Canvas and have strict time limits.
+You will be unable to do anything other than take the test; no access to the Internet etc.  A proctor will monitor you during exams to ensure you do not communicate with anyone else during the test.
+Generally speaking, HonorLock will record all your web, computer, and personal activities (e.g., looking at your phone) during the quiz.
+It will flag suspicious behavior for my review and will save the recordings for 6 months if I need to go back and check it.

+Please see the [How to use" page for students](https://honorlock.kb.help/-students-starting-exam/how-to-use-honorlock-student/).
+Either I or another instructor will launch a practice quiz on Canvas during the first week of class to ensure everything is set up properly.

+* Google Chrome and a webcam are required.
+At the beginning of the quiz, you will be able to add the Chrome extension for Honorlock, then follow the instructions to share your screen and record your quiz.
+* You might be asked to change settings on your computer while doing this.
+You can change the setting and come back to the quiz.
+This change should only be expected once.

+Side notes:

+* When the "share screen button" is grey, you can still click it and it will work.
+* HonorLock flags activities other than the allowed ones: for example when you are accessing a website other than canvas or looking at your phone.
+I will evaluate these cases and make a judgment myself.
+I will reach out to you when necessary.
+If you have followed the guidelines, you don’t need to worry.
+* If you have an honorlock software issue during the test, you must take a screen picture with your phone or ipad and notify me immediately via private slack to timestamp the situation with the picture and reason why you cannot proceed.
+Please contact tech support on the screen to resolve (they are very quick).
+I will check the Honorlock recording and timestamp of your pictures to grade.
+* [Privacy statement from HonorLock](https://honorlock.com/student-privacy-statement/) just in case you are worried about privacy.
+Since access to Honorlock is very limited, and you are expected to only work on the quiz during the proctoring time, the data that Honorlock records is very limited too.
+The data storage and sharing agreement don’t have a higher risk than your regular school actives (Zoom, email, Canvas, ...).

 # Syllabus